 Seriously, guys – just like that!
 The ingredient list is so short!

-What I love even more about this pasta dish is how fast and insanely easy it is to make!
+What I love even more about this avocado pasta meal is how fast and insanely easy it is to make!
 Roast the tomatoes.
 Boil the pasta.
 Throw the avocado sauce ingredients in the food processor and blend.

 If you want to skip roasting the tomatoes, or add other roasted (or grilled!!) veggies, that’s totally optional!